Family Shows, Visiting Artist

 From 1990 to 1992, Ken was an assistant professor at the Nome campus of the University of Alaska Fairbanks, where he taught over telephone, and traveled regularly to Native villages to meet students.
 Each week in Nome, as part of his university service, Ken visited a fifth grade class at the local elementary school, and a language arts class at the local high school.
 Similarly, when he traveled to meet with his village students, he visited the village schools, where he shared writing exercises and fiddle music with kindergarteners as well as high-schoolers.

-More than twenty-five years later, now having visited over 230 schools in 33 states, Ken has found what worked with children in rural Alaska works virtually everywhere.
+More than thirty years later, now having visited over 250 schools in 35 states, Ken has found what worked with children in rural Alaska works virtually everywhere.
 Ken continues to share his talents with a wide range of ages, and is effective in urban, suburban, and rural settings.
 Depending on the community, he'll work with at-risk, general, or gifted-and-talented students.

 He can bring an accompanist, or full band, and offers main stage children's or family shows, as well as education programs.
 He works in theaters of up to 2,000 seats, and, even in the larger halls, his program is interactive; there's good reason Angela Seals, Program Manager of the Children's Museum of Pittsburgh, has compared Ken to Mr. Fred Rogers.
 Because of Ken's teaching background, he also excels in residency settings, where he'll visit schools, whether to meet with individual classes, or with groups in a library or theater space.
 While his specialty is writing—and this work is all about literacy and involves fundamental curriculum markers—his programs also include lessons in geography, math, critical thinking, and music.
 Indeed, Ken is sometimes invited to schools to work with a strings program, and in those settings the writing is the secondary discipline.